HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor: 🖐️ used
-  - new
+  - new: 🖐️ used
-  - Static method
+  - Static method: 🖐️ used
-  - Method
+  - Method: 🖐️ used
   - Async method
-  - Getters, Setters
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields: 🖐️ used
-  - Private fields
+  - Private fields: 🖐️ used
   - Field declarations
   - Inheritance
   - Parent class
-  - Polymorphism
+  - Polymorphism: 🖐️ used
-  - Abstract class
+  - Abstract class: 🖐️ used
   - Interface
   - Encapsulation
-  - Hidden class
+  - Hidden class: 🖐️ used
   - Object form
-  - instance
+  - instance: 🖐️ used
   - Introspection
   - Reflection
 - Patterns
-  - Singleton
+  - Singleton: 👂 heard
-  - Factory Method
+  - Factory Method: 🖐️ used
   - Abstract Factory
   - Adapter
   - Observer